-If you have a child then you probably worry that they spend too much time on mobile devices.
+If you have a child, you probably worry that they spend too much time on mobile devices.
 The Kidslox Parental Controls app helps you manage your child’s screen time and restrict inappropriate media.

 The Kidslox Parental Control App lets parents block individual apps, block internet access, and filter web content on iPhones, iPads, iPods, and Android and Amazon devices.